-Matthew is a Managing Director with Secretariat based in Washington, DC.
+Matthew Shopp is a Managing Director with Secretariat based in Washington, DC.
 He has advised clients on financial, valuation, and damages issues in over 50 international disputes, including expert appointments in ICSID, ICC, UNCITRAL, and LCIA arbitrations.
-Matthew is sought out for his ability to clearly and accurately distill complex financial issues for tribunals and other triers of fact.
+He is sought out for his ability to clearly and accurately distill complex financial issues for tribunals and other triers of fact.
 He specializes in analyzing financial and economic issues where there is limited data, high levels of uncertainty, and complex factual and legal circumstances.

-With over a decade of experience in the international arbitration practice at a publicly-traded consulting firm, Matthew can provide clients and their counsel with valuable insight into key quantum issues at all stages of the dispute process.
-Matthew has worked on projects around the world in a wide range of industries, including oil & gas, manufacturing, construction, real estate, consumer goods, media & telecom, and financial services.
+With over a decade of experience in the international arbitration practice at a publicly-traded consulting firm, Mr. Shopp can provide clients and their counsel with valuable insight into key quantum issues at all stages of the dispute process.
+He has worked on projects around the world in a wide range of industries, including oil & gas, manufacturing, construction, real estate, consumer goods, media & telecom, and financial services.
 He has deep experience in developing and frontier economies, with a focus on Africa, the Middle East, Latin America, Asia, and Eastern Europe.